brackham/icanhascookie/docs/index.rst

 Documentation
 =============

-This is the documentation for icanhascookie.
 There comes a time in life when one wonders if they can have the cookie.

+This is the documentation for the Python package `icanhascookie`, which may help to answer the question.

+Just kidding, this is just my way of learning how to make a distributable Python package.

 .. toctree::
   :maxdepth: 2